Aqueum/UFS-ItemCatalogue/README.md

 `engine = create_engine('sqlite:////vagrant/catalogue/catalogue.db')`
 in catalogue_setup.py
 but I would love to hear of a more elegant means.

+## Not pretty
+Given that this is a database project,
+I didn't spend too long on the aesthetics.
+It may not be as pretty as the Project Display Example, and doesn't have a latest items display (not mentioned in the rubric) but it does include cute images.

 # Files
 ## catalogue_setup.py